node-saml/xml-crypto/README.md

 ## Asynchronous signing and verification

-If the private key is not stored locally, and you wish to use a signing server or Hardware Security Module (HSM) to sign documents you can create a custom signing algorithm that uses an asynchronous callback.
+If the private key is not stored locally, and you wish to use a signing server or Hardware Security Module (HSM) to sign documents, you can create a custom signing algorithm that uses an asynchronous callback.

 ```javascript
 function AsyncSignatureAlgorithm() {